 Under these statutes, employers are prohibited from engaging in numerous types of direct discrimination or allowing them to take place in their workplace, for example:

 - Refusing to hire based on an applicant's religion

 - Repeatedly attempting to convert an employee to their own religion

 - Offering inferior terms and conditions of employment based on religion

 - Preventing an employee from having contact with customers because he or she wears religious garb

 Our legal system does not tolerate discrimination against workers based on their faith or observance.
 If you have been singled out in the workplace because of your religious preference or discouraged from practicing your faith in the workplace, you may have legal options.
 Our New York City religious discrimination lawyers at Joseph & Kirschenbaum LLP can listen to your story and advise you whether what you have experienced qualifies as discrimination under the law.
-We are available by phone toll free at 1.866.348.7394.
+We are available by phone at 212-688-5640.
 We can also be reached online.
 Se habla espanol.